elunna/nerfhack-changelog/README.md

 * Dipping water into any potion will simply dilute the other potion (SLASHEM)
 * Dipping into a cursed potion always causes an explosion (SLASHEM).
 * Dipping acid into toilets explodes and destroys the toilet.
+* Dipping a unicorn horn into a potion of acid will dissolve the horn, alchemizing it into a potion of healing.

 #### Diluted potion effects
 * Most potions have a much less potent effect when diluted (EvilHack)